 This course explores the legal landscape of global hunger: the definition of “food security;” food security risks; global food governance organizations and legal instruments; assessing and monitoring food security; food related human rights concerns; the current status of global food security; and international NGOs’ strategies for policy advocacy against hunger.

 GPP II - Environmental Issues In Business Transactions

-Designed to explore the types of environmental risks that are commonly confronted in a variety of business transactions.
-Special focus is devoted to how the environmental issues in transactions are identified, managed, and addressed n the course of a deal.
-The unique environmental issues associated with the purchase and redevelopment of contaminated properties or so-called "Brownfield sites" are also covered.
+An exploration of the types of environmental risks and issues that are commonly confronted in a variety of business-related transactions such as the acquisition of all a company’s stock, asset purchases, real estate deals, leases and financings.
+Special focus on how the environmental issues in transactions are identified and managed in the course of a deal.
+The unique environmental issues associated with the purchase and redevelopment of contaminated properties or so-called “Brownfield sites” are also covered.

 Indian Tribes as Governmental Stewards of the Environment